 The Bernon Family Endowed Distinguished Professorship in Business was established in 1991 by the Bernon Brothers Foundation.
 Alan Bernon is a Hofstra alumnus, a Hofstra trustee and an outstanding business and community leader.
 The distinguished professorship was established in support of the dean of the Frank G. Zarb School of Business as an indication of leadership in the field of business education as well as in the business community.

-The Alexander M. Bickel Distinguished Professorship in Communication Law was established in 1983 by several persons, including two graduates of the Yale Law School, where Professor Bickel was one of the more prestigious faculty members.
+The Alexander M. Bickel Distinguished Professorship was established in 1983 by several persons, including two graduates of the Yale Law School, where Professor Bickel was one of the more prestigious faculty members.
 He was a nationally prominent professor of constitutional and communication law.
+The Professorship is currently held by Professor Richard K. Neumann, Jr.

 The Sardarni Harbans Kaur Chair in Sikh Musicology was established in 2008 by Dr. Hakam Singh to support the establishment of the first chair in Sikh Musicology in the United States.
 The chair holder is to be a member of the Department of Music (or Religion) who will develop and teach courses in the academic study of Sikh and South Asian music, publish in the area of Sikh musicology and/or engage in public performance of Sikh music.
 The Endowed Chair is currently held by Associate Professor of Music Dr. Francesca Cassio.